-If you requested FMLA protected leave, and it was denied or you were ineligible, your request will be forwarded to a DPM for review of medical leave as an accommodation.
-If you have not already submitted medical documentation supporting your request, you must have your health care provider complete the Leave as an Accommodation Medical Certification (or similar supporting documentation) and fax it to IAMVS at (614) 292-0271.
+If you requested FMLA protected leave, and it was denied because you are ineligible, your request will be forwarded to a DPM for review of medical leave as an accommodation.
+If you have not already submitted medical documentation supporting your request, you must have your health care provider complete the Leave as an Accommodation Medical Certification (or similar supporting documentation) and fax it to IAMVS at (614) 688-8120.

 Employees with documented temporary work restrictions (generally less than 12 weeks), may be eligible for transitional work.
 In accordance with the Transitional Work Policy, IAMVS staff may coordinate with your physician and department to develop return-to-work and remain-at-work goals and expectations.